 If you enjoy the information provided on this site, please consider making a donation of any amount to help continue its production.
 Donate Now

-The Actual Arrival Date of the Magi Revealed
+The Arrival Date of the Magi and Herod's Death Revealed

 By the time of the birth of Jesus, Babylonian astronomy had advanced to the point where the five visible planets could be accurately tracked throughout the year.
 Astronomical almanacs that have survived from this period show a month by month account of lunar and solar eclipses, solstices/equinoxes, planetary positions in the night sky and conjunctions.
 All were accurately computed one year in advance.
 In 1609, Johannes Kepler discovered the math necessary to accurately track all the past, present and future positions of all planetary bodies.